 Emma Purnell, Teacher

-Emma is a nature lover who has worked with children for 15 years, encouraging them to get involved with nature-based activities.
+Emma is a nature lover who has worked with children for nearly twenty years, encouraging them to get involved with nature-based activities.
 Emma is a workshop leader with the Fairyland Trust, a children’s conservation charity.
 She also coordinates children’s activity areas and craft areas at a wide range of events around the country.